0xAF/openwebrxplus-plugins/receiver/antenna_switcher/README.md

 ## Configuration

-Things like number of antennas and which GPIO pins to raise high when the corresponding button from the front-end is selected can be configured in `/opt/antenna_switcher/antenna_switcher.cfg`.
+Things like which GPIO pins to raise high when the corresponding button from the front-end is selected can be configured in `/opt/antenna_switcher/antenna_switcher.cfg`.

-The number of pins defined in `antenna_pins` must be equal to the number of antennas defined in `num_antennas`, otherwise the back-end app will refuse to start.